Staying safe: Keep this in mind

 The “Safe Circle”

 Ishaan: “I used to think I could handle everything.
-But after the ‘scooty’ incident and the party pressure, I was a mess.
+But after the ‘scooty’ incident, I was a mess.
 I finally talked to my older cousin.
 He didn’t lecture me; he just told me he’d been through it too.
 Having one person who ‘gets it’ made the anxiety go away.”

 Tashi: “It took courage, but I showed the counselor the meme page.
 The school took it seriously, and the ‘cool girls’ had to apologize.
 I’ve joined the Art Club now.
 It’s a ‘Safe Circle’ where nobody cares about my accent.”